-As stag destinations go they don’t come much bigger, bolder or better than the all-action party capital of the West Midlands.
-Week in week out the crowds are kept entertained with an unrivalled selection of activities on offer during the day and a massive party vibe to carry them through the night.
+As stag destinations go, they don’t come much bigger, bolder or better than the all-action party capital of the West Midlands.
+Week-in week-out the crowds are kept entertained with an unrivalled selection of activities on offer during the day and a massive party vibe to carry them through the night.
 With sport, music, culture and an international flavour at its core, a Birmingham stag do promises to be a truly spectacular event.

 The city is in a great central location and easily accessible by road, rail or air, with a host of transport links getting the bulk of Brits to its doors in 3 hours or less.
-Served by the M5, M6, M40 and M42 motorways, driving is a cinch and three major rail stations provide frequent speedy connections across the country.
-The city’s airport is well connected, with the M42 and main line alongside.
+Served by the M5, M6, M40 and M42 motorways, driving is a cinch, and three major rail stations provide frequent speedy connections across the country.
+The city’s airport is well connected, with the M42 and mainline alongside.

-As with any popular destination prices can rise at peak times but Birmingham is a flexible host city accommodating short stays even in high season, and with such a huge range of choices available we’re confident we can offer a stag weekend to suit your pocket.
+As with any popular destination, prices can rise at peak times, but Birmingham is a flexible host city accommodating short stays even in high season, and with such a huge range of choices available we’re confident we can offer a stag weekend to suit your pocket.
 So whether you’d like to use our bespoke services for a tailor-made weekend, or want to take advantage of our proven ready-made packages, we really do have a programme to suit every budget.

 If you think Birmingham ticks all the boxes for a great stag weekend and you’d like a bit more information, have a browse of our website to view the kind of packages available.
 Enquire now for a no-risk, no-obligation quote.
 Our friendly team will start building you the ultimate stag weekend to suit your needs and budget.